-A new breed of crisis: war and warming collide in Afghanistan
+A new breed of crisis: War and warming collide in Afghanistan

 And although it would be facile to attribute the conflict in Afghanistan to climate change, the impacts of warming act as what military analysts call threat multipliers, amplifying conflicts over water, putting people out of work in a nation whose people largely live off agriculture, while the conflict itself consumes attention and resources.

 “The war has exacerbated climate change impacts.
-For 10 years, over 50 per cent of the national budget goes to the war,” said Noor Ahmad Akhundzadah, a professor of hydrology at Kabul University, said by phone Thursday.
+For 10 years, over 50% of the national budget goes to the war,” said Noor Ahmad Akhundzadah, a professor of hydrology at Kabul University, said by phone Thursday.
 “Now there is no government, and the future is unclear.
 Our current situation today is completely hopeless.”

 A third of all Afghans face what the United Nations calls crisis levels of food insecurity.
 Because of the fighting, many people haven’t been able to plant their crops in time.
 Because of the drought, the harvest this year is certain to be poor.
-The World Food Program says 40 per cent of crops are lost, the price of wheat has gone up by 25 per cent, and the aid agency’s own food stock is due to run out by the end of September.
+The World Food Program says 40% of crops are lost, the price of wheat has gone up by 25%, and the aid agency’s own food stock is due to run out by the end of September.

 Afghanistan is not the only country to face such compounding misery.
 Of the world’s 25 nations most vulnerable to climate change, more than a dozen are impacted by conflict or civil unrest, according to an index developed by the University of Notre Dame.